Saif1101/dvc-python/README.md

 End-to-end object detection pipeline on PDF-derived images with Ultralytics YOLO and DVC.

 ### Features
-- PDF to image conversion with PyMuPDF and Pillow
+- PDF to image conversion with pypdfium2 (BSD-3) and Pillow
 - Manual YOLO-format annotation and dataset split utilities
 - Training with Ultralytics YOLOv8/YOLO11, DVCLive metrics, and experiment tracking via DVC
 - Reproducible pipelines with `dvc.yaml`, `params.yaml`, and Git/DVC versioning